eocello10/robo-advisor-project/README.md

         -     print("RECOMMENDATION REASON: This stocks latest close price is less than 20 percent below its recent low.
 It is a great opportunity!
 As Kramer would say Buy!Buy!Buy!")
         - else:
         -     print("RECOMMENDATION REASON: This stocks latest close is greater than 20 percent its recent low.
 Go make some money and as Kramer would say Sell!Sell!Sell!")
   - The final step is to write the data to the CSV.
-That is what the below states and what is performed under CSV above
+That is what the below states and what is performed under CSV above:
         - print("-------------------------")
         - print("Writing Data to CSV:{csv_file_path}")
         - print("-------------------------")